 What charging capacity is available at ubitricity charging points?

-The maximum charging capacity of our SimpleSocket is currently up to 5.8 kW (25 A 1ph).
+The maximum charging capacity of our SimpleSocket is currently up to 5.8 kW (25 A 1ph) in the UK.
 As we are a supplement to conventional charging infrastructure, especially in the area of “low power, low cost”, this also corresponds to many of our typical applications.

 If the answer to your question is not here, we will be happy to answer it for you personally!